scipy/scipy/doc/source/dev/governance/governance.rst

 (e.g., voting in new members) a more informal process will suffice.

-Institutional Partners and Funding
+Institutional Partners and funding
 ==================================

 The Steering Council is the primary leadership for the project.
-No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Council Members.
+No outside institution, individual, or legal entity has the ability to own, control, usurp, or influence the project other than by participating in the Project as Contributors and Council Members.
 However, because institutions can be an important funding mechanism for the project, it is important to formally acknowledge institutional participation in the